Frequently asked Questions

 In some cases, a diagnosis may be relevant and we will explore this as we progress through your care.
 This can be helpful when looking to obtain accommodations, working in tandem with your medication management provider, or other scenarios.

 In my experience, diagnoses can be both liberating and limiting.
 As such, I take great care to only diagnose when it is absolutely necessary.
+However, for those utilizing their insurance benefits, a diagnosis is medically necessary.

 no surprises act